for-giobbe/PAINT/markdowns/part_2.md

 ---

-Transcriptome annotation was then carried out usins Transdecoder and:
+Transcriptome annotation is then carried out usins [Transdecoder](https://github.com/TransDecoder/TransDecoder/wiki) and:

 - considering just the longest isoform per gene
-- integrating homology searches as CDS retention criteria (Pfam and UniRef90)
+- integrating homology searches as CDS retention criteria (Pfam and SwissProt)

 Vicia trascriptome can be annotated using: